TelerikAcademy/High-Quality-Code-Part-1/Topics/05. Variables-Data-Expressions-and-Constants/README.md

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true } -->
-# Retuning Result from a Method
+# Returning Result from a Method
 - Always assign the result of a method in some variable before returning it.
 Benefits:
   - Improved code **readability**
     - The returned value has self-documenting name